pkepley/pkepley.github.io/_posts/2021-05-13-AsymptoticBuffon.md

 ---
 layout: post
-published: false
+published: true
-title: Error Analysis in Buffon's Needle Problem (Happy Tau Day!)
+title: Error Analysis in Buffon's Needle Problem
 tag: [D3, Pi]
 ---

-Happy <strike>Pi</strike> Tau day!
-A few months back, I started writing a simple visualization in D3 to illustrate Buffon's needle problem for a post celebrating Pi Day.
-However, I was slow to finish and decided against publishing the post at that time.
-Since I didn't want to post it a few days late, and since I didn't want to wait until next year's Pi day in order to post it, I figured that Tau day (today, 6/28) would be an equally good day for such a post, so I have included my earlier visualization along with some simulation results and an error analysis of estimating $$\pi$$ using the Buffon method.
-For good measure, I also ran a simulation study in Julia 🙂
+A few months back, I started writing a simple visualization in D3 to illustrate Buffon's needle method for approximating $$\pi$$ in a post celebrating Pi Day.
+The visualization took a bit longer to complete than I had anticipated, so I ended up helving the post at that time.
+However, while playing with the simulation, I noticed that the approximations to $$\pi$$ from this method aren't especially good.
+To quantify just *how bad* this approximation is, I worked out an asymptotic error analysis of this estimator.
+In this post, I have included my earlier visualization along with some simulation results and an error analysis of estimating $$\pi$$ using the Buffon method.
+For good measure, I also ran a Monte Carlo study of the error in Julia 🙂

 [comment]: <> assign path for assets to avoid repeating myself
 {% assign asset_path = base | append: "/assets/posts/20210628_HappyTauDay" %}